Caring for Your Sycamore Tree

 The sycamore tree is an immense durable tree with a rapid growth rate and expansive root system.
 It has an upright, pyramidal crown when young and as it matures develops a rounded, irregular form, with a scaffold of large diameter branches.
 The most unique feature of the sycamore tree is its camouflage-looking bark.
 The outer bark is unable to grow at the same rate as the trunk and limbs thus shedding its skin.
 The bark peels off in blotches revealing the white, tan and green inner bark.
 It has large 4” – 10” wide thick green leaves resembling those of maples and fruit is round, fuzzy and brown.

-How to Grow: The sycamore is adaptable to most soil types and can live hundreds of years.
-It grows best in full sun.
+- Sycamore Trees are highly adaptable to most soil types and can live for hundreds of years.
+Sycamore Trees grow best in full sun

-Size of Tree: Sycamore trees range in height from 75-90 feet
+- Sycamore trees can grow from 75-90 feet tall